apache/camel-website/content/blog/2023/11/camel42-whatsnew/index.md

 ## New Components

-- `camel-azure-schema-registry` - Azure Schema Registry Component for utilities to deal with authentication
+- `camel-azure-schema-registry` - Azure Schema Registry Component for utilities to deal with authentication.
-- `camel-smb` - SMB component which consumes natively from file shares using the Server Message Block (SMB, also known as Common Internet File System - CIFS) protocol
+- `camel-smb` - Receive files from SMB (Server Message Block) shares.

 ## Upgrading